 It puts you at risk for physical health conditions like heart disease, diabetes, and cancer.

-It’s particularly detrimental to your brain and mental health, contributing to everything from brain fog and ADHD to anxiety and dementia.
+It’s particularly detrimental to your brain and your mental health, contributing to everything from brain fog and ADHD to anxiety and dementia.

 Stress interferes with judgment, causing you to make bad decisions when the pressure is on.

 By inhibiting the formation of new brain cells, stress actually causes your brain to shrink!

 While you can’t arrange your life to be completely stress-free, you can learn to change your response to stress.